FastGitORG/Community/README.md

 ## How it works

-We create a repository for storage community IP set.
+A repository will be created for storage community IP set.
 Community users can modify the set by PR.
 We can review changes for quality control.

 After a change made, a web hook (or GitHub Action) will trigge our hosted server to sync new DNS config.
 This will affect the final DNS table.